CodeJugalbandi/DesignPatterns/melodies/subsumedTemplate/README.md

 ## Subsumed Template Method

 The GOF design pattern book describes Template Method pattern as -

-> Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory method lets a class defer instantiation to subclasses
+> Define the skeleton of an algorithm in an operation, deferring somesteps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

-In the context of functional programming, taking the pattern in the spirit and not structurally, the ability to pass functions to functions, exhibits a factory method pattern in use.
+In the context of functional programming, applying the pattern in the spirit and not structurally; with the ability to pass functions to functions subsumes this pattern.

 Lets start with a Java program